NepThunder/NepThunder/README.md

 - 👋 Hi, I’m @NepThunder
-- 👀 I’m interested in Application development
+- 👀 I’m interested in Application, Web and Game Development
 - 🌱 I’m currently learning Information and Science Engineering
 - 📫 How to reach me Instagram-@tek__chaudhary